 Because metaplastic carcinoma of the breast is rare, the best course of treatment has not yet been determined.
-Therefore, metaplastic carcinoma of the breast is treated in the same way as a more common breast cancer is treated.
-It has been suggested in multiple studies, however, that a woman's prognosis is related to the size of her tumor, rather than the number of lymph nodes that contain cancer.
-Specifically, a woman with a tumor smaller than 40 mm has a better prognosis than a woman with a tumor larger than 40 mm.
+As explained in the Overview , metaplastic breast cancer is a type of breast cancer called triple-negative.
+Therefore, metaplastic breast cancer is treated in the same way that other types of triple-negative breast cancers are treated.
+It has been suggested in multiple studies, however, that a woman’s prognosis is related to a combination of factors, including the size of the tumor, the number of positive lymph nodes under the arm, and the tumor biology as determined by molecular tests.

 The biology and behavior of a breast cancer affects the treatment.
 Some tumors are small but grow fast, while others are large and grow slower.
 When planning the treatment for breast cancer, the doctor will consider many factors, including: